StiensWout/DocHub/docs/FAQ.md

 ### How are teams created?

 Teams are automatically created from WorkOS Organizations.
 When a user joins a WorkOS organization, corresponding teams are created in DocHub.
-See [Teams Documentation](FEATURES/TEAMS.md).
+See [GitHub Issues](https://github.com/StiensWout/DocHub/issues) for feature details.

 ### What's the difference between organizations and teams?